KurtOtto90/Final_Project/README.md

 ## Tableu dashboard
 https://public.tableau.com/app/profile/kurt.otto/viz/FinalProject_16672563414390/FinalProjectStoryboard?publish=yes

+- Description of the tools that will be used to create the final dashboard
+    - HTML, tableau
+- Description of interactive element(s)

 ## Description of Communications Protocols:
 - Contact on Slack for any help or questions needed.
 - Weekly tags up during class session.